 Mammabear - 11-Jul-22 @ 9:21 PM

-Hello, My daughter is 16 years old and shy.
+My daughter is 16 years old and shy.
 She likes to leave all the job with her medical issues on me.
 I asked gp about the medical report.
 But they told me that I need a consent to discuss my daughter health.
 Don't I have a parental responsibility until 18?
 In hospital told me that I don't need any consent from my daughter as she is still under age.
 What is the right procedure?
-Thank you.

 VS - 20-May-21 @ 5:05 PM